 From Sintra station, the historic centre is about 1,5 km away.

-Free Tours in Sintra
+Pro Tip – Free Tours In Sintra

 Getting Around Sintra